Just Bahraini in the news

 1- A campaign like this during an election month will definitly be interpreted as a slogan for one of the upcoming election campaigns, thus; people will definitly ignore it as if it is a lie.

-2- I know what you meant by tolerance, but to reach your goals in your campaign you should reach to the hearts of people, no matter how tolerent you were or intolernt people were, but a photo like that for the Bahraini people during Ramadan??? :roll: You could’ve been smarter.
+2- I know what you meant by tolerance, but to reach your goals in your campaign you should reach to the hearts of people, no matter how tolerent you were or intolernt people were, but a photo like that for the Bahraini people during Ramadan??? 🙄 You could’ve been smarter.
 Although i didnt see anything wrong with the “censored” edition.

 thanks Costa Guy, I appreciate your guidance.